 All trainees will be provided with a stipend to help cover the cost of living expenses (housing, meals, local transportation) during the training program.
-Stipend levels for the 2016-17 year have not yet been announced.
-Current stipend levels are $19,000-$23,000 for Lima and $23,000-$25,000 for Rio de Janeiro.
+Stipend levels for the 2020-21 year have not been announced.
+Current stipend levels range from $25,000-$30,000 according to geographic site and level of training.

 What about transportation expenses?

-All SAPHIR trainees will be provided with round-trip airfare from their hometown to UCLA and from UCLA to their international site.
+All SAPHIR trainees will be provided with round-trip airfare from their hometown to Los Angeles and from Los Angeles to their international site.

 Where will I live?